wp-plugins/soliloquy-lite/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Added ability to display a loading icon to fix content jumping on slider loading (retina ready too!)
+* Bug fixes and enhancements

 = 1.3.0 =
 * Compatibility updates with WP 3.5
 * Updates to bring parity between Soliloquy Lite and Soliloquy